verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 ```

 This will
-* Create the application Component resources for the TODO application
+* Create the application Component resources for the ToDo application
-* Create the application ApplicationConfiguration resources that create the instance of the TODO application in the Verrazzano cluster
+* Create the application ApplicationConfiguration resources that create the instance of the ToDo application in the Verrazzano cluster

 #### Verify the ToDo List Application Deployment